 “Never take any supplement that promises to boost your immune system, especially herbals such as echinacea.
 To take any substance that might boost the immune system would have the opposite effect of any drug you are taking for myositis.
 Some doctors believe that these supplements can actually cause flares in autoimmune diseases.”

 * Hospital for Special Surgery is located in New York and has a Myositis program

-Supplements are not regulated by the FDA so companies that produce them can list ingredients that are actually not included in the supplement.
+Supplements and Vitamins are not regulated by the FDA so companies that produce them can list ingredients that are actually not included in the supplement.
 You will want to ensure to do research before trying any supplement

-Also, some supplements and natural products may interfere with the effects of medications.
+Some supplements and natural products may interfere with the effects of medications.
 Please check with your doctor and/or pharmacist to ensure it is safe to take with your current medications.

 Creatine has had a history of sometimes being used to improve athletic performance and to increase muscle bulk in athletes and older people, but cases of muscle weakness or flares of myositis have also been reported with the use of creatine.
 There are some other side effects, particularly with high doses.
 Myositis patients reported increased muscle strength in one small study.
 Be sure to discuss using creatine with your doctor prior to starting.

 Turmeric (Curcuma longa) has anti-inflammatory, pain-relieving, and antioxidant properties when taken in amounts normally used in cooking.
 There are Turmeric supplements available but we suggest discussing the appropriate amount to take, as well as if it is appropriate for you to take with your medical diagnosis, symptoms, and other medications.

 While medications play an important role in treating and managing most forms of myositis, there are also other forms of therapy that must be included.